iter8-tools/iter8/mkdocs/docs/contributing.md

 ***

-## Ask for Help

-The best ways to reach us with a question when contributing is to ask on:

-* The original GitHub issue
-* `#development` channel in the [Iter8 Slack workspace](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw)
-* Bring your questions to our [community meetings](getting-started/help.md#iter8-community-meetings)

 ## Pull Request Lifecycle

 * Your PR is associated with one (and infrequently, with more than one) [GitHub issue](https://github.com/iter8-tools/iter8/issues).
 You can start the submission of your PR as soon as this issue has been created.